rwgk/numba/docs/source/reference/types.rst

    Create a Numba type corresponding to the given Python *type annotation*.
    ``TypingError`` is raised if the type annotation can't be mapped to a Numba type.
-This function is meant to be used at statically compile time to evaluate Python type annotations.
+This function is meant to be used at static compile time to evaluate Python type annotations.
 For runtime checking of Python objects see ``typeof`` above.